2Shirt/GitHub-to-B2/README.md

 I wanted to apply safer shell practices to [this gist](https://gist.github.com/nilayp/a2719ca5695c1d5a56c556e89207577d) which was featured in [this blog entry](https://www.backblaze.com/blog/backing-up-github-to-cloud-storage/) by Backblaze.
 Work started as a fork of the gist [here](https://gist.github.com/2Shirt/6270696b857cecdf4a6d0d4f4fedeb3b) but I wanted to support backing up multiple repositories at a time.
 So I decided to make a full project so I could use features from the [BASH3 Boilerplate](http://bash3boilerplate.sh/).

-The resulting script is likely overkill for most use-cases.
-It was written as an opportunity to play with the BASH3 Boilerplate.

 ## Changes / Improvements ##

 * All variables can be passed as arguments.